ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    :feedback_a: Don't forget that division and multiplication will be done first due to operator precedence.
    :feedback_b: Don't forget that division and multiplication will be done first due to operator precedence.
    :feedback_c: Yes, this is equivalent to (5 + ((a/b)*c) - 1).
-   :feedback_d: Don't forget that division and multiplication will be done first due to operator precedence, and that an int/int gives an int result where it is rounded down to the nearest int.
+   :feedback_d: Don't forget that division and multiplication will be done first due to operator precedence, and that an int/int gives an int truncated result where everything to the right of the decimal point is dropped.
    :feedback_e: Don't forget that division and multiplication will be done first due to operator precedence.

    Consider the following code segment.